-Land degradation caused by deforestation and loss of vegetation cover is one of the most serious impediments to Kenya achieving its development goals under Vision 2030 (MENR, 2016).
-Furthermore, land is a pillar for the country's development blueprint which is structured around the big 4 agenda that prioritizes: (i) Food and nutrition security (ii) Affordable housing, (iii) Increased manufacturing and, (iv) Affordable healthcare.
-Furthermore, the state of the environment and food security are interlinked in tropical landscapes, the ever-increasing demand for productive land, land for settlement and for development among other uses is a threat to long term sustainability (Vågen et al 2018).
+Land degradation caused by deforestation and loss of vegetation cover is one of the most serious impediments to Kenya achieving its development goals under Vision 2030 (MEMR, 2016).
+Furthermore, land is a pillar for the country's development blueprint which is structured around the Big 4 Agenda that prioritizes: (i) Food and nutrition security (ii) Affordable housing, (iii) Increased manufacturing and (iv) Affordable healthcare.
+Furthermore, the state of the environment and food security are interlinked in tropical landscapes with the ever-increasing demand for productive land, land for settlement and for development, among other uses, posing a threat to long-term sustainability (Vågen et al 2018).

-Human activities that pose the greatest threat include unsustainable land management practices like destruction of natural vegetation, over-cultivation, overgrazing, poor land husbandry and excessive forest conversion (Gachenje et al 2019).
+Human activities that pose the greatest threat include unsustainable land management practices such as the destruction of natural vegetation, over-cultivation, overgrazing, poor land husbandry and excessive forest conversion (Gachenje et al 2019).
 This puts Kenya at a high risk of the negative effects of climate change as it is already susceptible to climate related events; especially if nothing is done to reverse the degradation trends.
-Land in Kenya is continuously degraded, threatening the livelihood of most of the population who rely on agricultural activities for food and income.
+Land in Kenya is continuously degraded, threatening the livelihoods of most of the population who rely on agricultural activities for food and income.

-Land degradation is a huge global environmental and development challenge (Gachenje et al 2019).
+Land degradation is a huge global environmental and developmental challenge (Gachenje et al 2019).
 Spatial analysis of the land use cover changes in 2015 showed an overall deterioration of vegetation cover.
-According to the Land Degradation Assessment in Kenya Report of 2016, high land degradation is likely to occur on about 61.4% of the total area of Kenya, while very high degradation affects 27.2% of the land (MENR, 2016).
-Furthermore, according to the same report, the national land use challenges include deforestation, habitat degradation, fragmentation and loss of biodiversity, soil infertility, overstocking and overgrazing, soil erosion and/or siltation of water bodies, flooding, landslides, water scarcity, and climate change.
+According to the Land Degradation Assessment in Kenya Report of 2016, high levels of land degradation are likely to occur on about 61.4% of the total area of Kenya, while very high degradation affects 27.2% of the land (MEMR, 2016).
+Furthermore, according to the same report, national land use challenges include deforestation, habitat degradation, fragmentation and loss of biodiversity, soil infertility, overstocking and overgrazing, soil erosion and/or siltation of water bodies, flooding, landslides, water scarcity, and climate change.

-Kenya's greenhouse gas (GHG) emissions keep increasing, although the 2015 emissions contributed to less than 0.1% of the global emissions, Kenya's increasing emissions cannot be ignored (MEF, 2020).
-Land use and land cover change is the second largest contributor (38%) of Kenya's emissions, because of deforestation and energy.
-This is close to the first contributor which is agriculture at 40% (MEF, 2020).
+Kenya's greenhouse gas (GHG) emissions keep increasing, although the 2015 emissions contributed to less than 0.1% of global emissions, Kenya's increasing emissions cannot be ignored (MEF, 2020).
+Land use and land cover change is the second largest contributor (38%) to Kenya's emissions, this is largely due to deforestation and energy needs.
+This closely follows agriculture, which is the largest contributor to the country's emissions (40%) (MEF, 2020).

-Landscape restoration is thus a vital process that will reverse the degradation by increasing soil fertility and productivity, reversing biodiversity loss, and contributing to climate change mitigation and adaptation.
-Furthermore, according to the Food and Agriculture Organization of the United Nations (FAO) and World Resources Institute (WRI), restoration activities improve social, ecological, economic benefits as forests and vegetation are continuously increased (Buckingham et al 2019).
+Landscape restoration is a vital process for reversing degradation by increasing soil fertility and productivity, reversing biodiversity loss, and contributing to climate change mitigation and adaptation.
+Furthermore, according to the Food and Agriculture Organization of the United Nations (FAO) and World Resources Institute (WRI), restoration activities improve social, ecological, and economic benefits as forests and vegetation cover are continuously increased (Buckingham et al 2019).
 Restoration is prioritized by the Kenyan government and is denoted by the various policies and legislations.
-For example, the Kenya Vision 2030 states the need for sustainable land use as part of the proposed land reforms where the government of Kenya is committed to restoring 5.1 million hectares of land by 2030 under the AFR100 (African Forest Landscape Restoration Initiative) and Bonn Challenge, as well as a national target of attaining 10% tree (MOPND, 2011).
+For example, the Kenya Vision 2030 states the need for sustainable land use as part of the proposed land reforms where the Government of Kenya is committed to restoring 5.1 million hectares of land by 2030 under the African Forest Landscape Restoration Initiative (AFR100) and Bonn Challenge, as well as a national target of attaining 10% tree cover (MOPND, 2011).
 Additionally, the potential of landscape restoration can be unlocked to achieve environmentally and socially sound outcomes if support, cooperation, and contribution is from different stakeholders at all levels.